Tim Mullane, 2020

-The AP* Summer Institute in Art History at SAIC, a lively, energy-renewing workshop led by master teacher Marsha Russell, is chock-full of strategies enabling teachers of every experience level to strengthen their expertise in the AP Art History classroom.
-We mine the artistic riches of Chicago’s world-class museums as we do all we can to help you help your students.
+The AP* Summer Institute in Art History at SAIC, a lively, energy-renewing online workshop led by master teacher Marsha Russell, is chock-full of strategies enabling teachers of every experience level to strengthen their expertise in the AP Art History classroom.
 We explore teaching methods aimed at enriching the visual lives of your students and helping them succeed in the course, on the AP* exam, and beyond.
-We will investigate the course updates of 2019, including extended Art Historical Thinking Skills and associated changes to the AP Exam, and we will look at the 2020 AP Exam free response questions as we discuss how to help our students write about art with intelligence and sophistication.
+We will investigate the course updates of 2019, including extended Art Historical Thinking Skills and associated changes to the AP Exam, and we will look at the 2021 AP Exam free response questions as we discuss how to help our students write about art with intelligence and sophistication.
 We will look deeply at the list of 250 required works, learn more about less familiar works, examine online resources, and study approaches for helping students do effective independent research.
-We will enhance our own knowledge of the global cultures represented in the course as we investigate course-related artworks in the Art Institute of Chicago and the Field Museum.
-We will explore various models for organizing the course while addressing the course audit and sample syllabi.
+We will enhance our own knowledge of the global cultures represented in the course and explore various models for organizing the course while addressing the course audit and sample syllabi.
 All week long, we will study models of effective, innovative teaching and seize every opportunity to investigate and share best practices, enrichment activities, and materials.
 You will receive a treasure-trove of resources for teaching the course, including Marsha’s editable PowerPoints, syllabus, discussion questions, and other materials.

 - Access to the world-renowned Art Institute of Chicago and its encyclopedic collection of classical, modern, and contemporary art.